Gaussian graphical models reveal inter-modal and inter-regional conditional dependencies of brain alterations in Alzheimer's disease: Introduction

-We suggest the application of GGMs, which are able to reliably estimate the \textit{partial} correlation between various multicollinear predictors \cite[ch.
+We suggest the application of Gaussian graphical models (GGMs), which are able to estimate the \textit{partial} correlation between various multicollinear predictors \cite[ch.
 7.3]{Hastie.2013}.
-GGMs yield sparse conditional dependency matrices, which makes them an interesting candidate for studying properties of the brain network.
-The partial correlation derived from GGMs is conceptually similar to the partial correlation obtained from a series of linear regression models, providing the statistical association of the dependent and independent variables while controlling for the confounding variables.
-In GGMs, this concept is being extended such that the association between each pair of variables is estimated while controlling for all other variables included in the model.
-Technically, GGMs are naively realized by matrix inversion of the covariance matrix or, in more robust and efficient approaches, by applying regularization techniques \cite{Ravikumar.2011,Ryali.2012,Cai.2013,Wang.2016} or efficient sampling schemes \cite{Mohammadi.2015}.
+GGMs yield sparse conditional dependency matrices, that are conceptually expected to closer reflect the underlying causal relationships \cite[chapter~21.7]{Bontempi.2015,Koller.2009}.
+This makes GGMs an interesting candidate for studying properties of the brain network; an example is illustrated in Figure \ref{fig:example}.
+The partial correlation derived from GGMs is conceptually similar to the partial correlation obtained from a series of linear regression models, which estimate the statistical association of the dependent and independent variables while controlling for the confounding variables.
+Additionally, GGMs extend this concept by estimating the partial correlation matrix as a set of coupled regression problems, in contrast to separate regression problems modeled by traditional linear regression \cite[ch.
+7.3]{Meinshausen.2006,Hastie.2013}.
+Technically, GGMs are naively realized by matrix inversion of the covariance matrix.
+In more robust and efficient approaches, regularization techniques \cite{Meinshausen.2006,Ravikumar.2011,Ryali.2012,Cai.2013,Wang.2016} or efficient sampling schemes \cite{Mohammadi.2015,Mohammadi.2019} are applied.